bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/OperatingSystems.rst

 Download the :file:`bareos-client*.pkg` installer package from http://download.bareos.org/bareos/release/latest/MacOS/.

 Find the .pkg you just downloaded.
-Install the .pkg by holding the CTRL key, left-clicking the installer and choosing :emphasis:`open`.
+Install the .pkg by holding the CTRL key, left-clicking the installer and choosing ''open''.

 Follow the directions given to you and finish the installation.